bietiekay/Overpass-Proxy/README.md

 #### What the statistics include and how to use them

-- **Global totals (since 00:00 UTC):** total requests, total requested tiles, unique client IPs, cache hits/misses/stales and hit rate, current cached tile count and number of cached amenities, and the top ten geohash hotspots with their request share.
+- **Global totals (persisted across restarts):** total requests, total requested tiles, unique client IPs, cache hits/misses/stales and hit rate, current cached tile count and number of cached amenities, and the top ten geohash hotspots with their request share.
 - **Per-amenity breakdown:** requests and average tile counts, unique client IPs, cached tile inventory, cache hit/miss/stale counts with hit rate, 4-character geohash coverage percentages, and the timestamp of the last request.
 - **Persistence:** the snapshot is stored in Redis on every update so dashboards and alerts can rely on continuity through restarts.
 - **Operational uses:**